 What condiments go well with it

 I love to serve this sandwich with cranberry sauce as it is goes perfectly with the brie.
-Other than that, any kind fruit jam, chutney, or honey are also wonderful.
+Other than that, any kind of fruit jam, chutney, or honey are wonderful.
 According to my family, the perfect side is lamb's lettuce with honey mustard sauce.

 Storing and reheating